 The Board of Directors is responsible for leading the Co-op and guiding the organization.
 They have been elected by the member-owners to act on their behalf.
 The Board is committed to absorbing the membership’s needs and wants, with a goal of making the best possible decisions for the organization as a whole.

 Elections for the Board of Directors take place at our spring general membership meeting each year.
 Each member is elected to serve a two-year term, which commences at the July Board meeting following elections.
-The Board is comprised of anywhere from 9 to 13 positions; up to seven of those positions are up for election in even-numbered years, and up to six are up for election in odd-numbered years.
+The Board is composed of anywhere from 9 to 13 positions; up to seven of those positions are up for election in even-numbered years, and up to six are up for election in odd-numbered years.